 Google is also adding a new connectivity settings panel within third-party, meaning they can easily access settings like Wi-Fi, Airplane Mode and other settings without having to leave the app.

-Google announced support for foldables within Android Pie last autumn and Android Q will continue that work, the company says.
+Google first announced support for foldables within Android Pie last autumn and Android Q will continue that work.

 Read more: Best smartphone